Survey Studies in Reformed Theology

-To expect that a sincere call implies that any person may come to Christ based only upon his own choice presumes an axiom that is neither revealed in God’s word, nor is consistent with it.
-That false axiom is that ability conditions responsibility.
-The unwarranted presumption is that no one can be held responsible to come to Christ who is not morally able to do so.
-This is contrary to the facts of Scripture, and is based upon humanistic foundations rather than those of objective revelation.
+A sincere call does not imply that every person is able to come to Christ based only upon his own choice.
+That presumes a false axiom that ability conditions responsibility, which assumes that no one can be held responsible to come to Christ who is not morally able to do so.
+That axiom is neither revealed in God’s word, nor consistent with it.

-The Bible makes clear that every person ought to honor his creator.
-There is real personal guilt for failure to obey all these callings of God.
+The Bible makes clear that every person ought to honor his Creator.
+There is real personal guilt for failure to obey these outward callings of God.

-It is the duty of God’s people to extend the outward call.
-The ministry of reconciliation is the commanded duty of God’s church.
-His people are to extend the call of the word and to declare the call of nature and of conscience to all men everywhere.
+It is the duty of God’s people to extend the outward call to others.
+God’s people are to explain the call of the word, nature, and conscience to people everywhere.

 Matthew 28:19-20, “Go ye therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age.”